 Figures are numbered consecutively in the sequence mentioned in the text.
 The Figure number should be placed at the lower-left corner of each figure, and the numbering order must be from left to right, and from upper to lower.
 Citations of figures in the text or parentheses are abbreviated, e.g., Fig. 1, Figs. 1, 2, Figs. 1-3, (Fig. 1), (Figs. 1, 2), (Figs. 1-3).
 When the text refers to both figures and tables, they should be mentioned in parentheses, e.g., (Table 1; Fig. 2) and (Tables 1-3; Figs. 4-6).

-Figures and illustrations should be prepared professionally.
-Line drawings should be prepared in high quality using Indian ink on tracing paper.
-Computer-generated graphics must be produced with high tones and resolution.
+Figures and illustrations should be prepared fit the width of mono- or bi-column, 80 mm, or 168 mm.
+Use Arial font for labels and abbreviations.
+Computer-generated graphics must be produced with high tones and resolution (> 300 dpi).
 Photographs must be of sufficient contrast to withstand the inevitable loss of contrast and detail during the printing process.
 If a figure or a figure plate is to be reduced, be sure that all elements, including labels, can withstand reduction and remain legible.
 Electron and light microscopic figures must be original or scanned copies from the original.
-Indicate the magnification with a scale bar on each micrograph.
+Put a scale bar holding a length (ex., 15 mm) each in photo.

 The manuscript sequence for a Case Report is Title page (including a running head), Abstract and Key words, Introduction, Case Record (or Case Description), Discussion, Acknowledgements, References, and Figure Legends.
 Tables and Figures are as additional files.
 All sections except the Case Record are in the form described for original papers.

-Case Record: Provide the brief medical history of the patient(s), the data on physical and laboratory examinations, surgery (if done), and results of the parasitological study, including pathological findings and microscopic observations.
+Case Record: Provide the brief medical history of the patient(s), the data on physical and laboratory examinations, ethics statement (when applicable), surgery (if done), and results of the parasitological study, including pathological findings and microscopic observations.

 The sequence for a Brief Communication is Title page (including a running head), Abstract and Key words, Text, Acknowledgements, References, and Figure Legends.
 Tables and Figures are as additional files.
 All sections except the text are in the form described for original papers.